 Required Application Materials & Application Instructions

-Please provide a letter of interest, curriculum vita, teaching philosophy, diversity statement, discussion of existing or proposed program of research, and the names and contact information for three professional references.
+Please provide a letter of interest, curriculum vita, teaching philosophy, diversity statement, and the names and contact information for three professional references.

 As an AA/EEO employer, TCU recruits, hires, and promotes qualified persons in all job classifications without regard to age, race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ethnic origin, disability, genetic information, covered veteran status, or any other basis protected by law.